How people in supported living can see family and friends and stay safe with their support and care workers.

 All those involved should work together to carry out a dynamic risk assessment to consider the best interest of those in supported living and take all reasonable measures to reduce transmission by following the relevant existing guidance to protect themselves.
 A ‘dynamic risk assessment’ is a process of continually observing and analysing risks and hazards in a changing, or potentially high-risk environment.
 This allows for risks to be identified quickly and action taken to reduce/remove risks.

 It is essential that people in supported living, their families and carers are all engaged by the relevant health, social care and housing professionals in assessing any risks, and that any risk assessment is proportionate.
 There is useful advice provided by HSE, including a risk assessment template.
 People in supported living, their families, friends and care and support providers will need to work together closely to ensure people can exercise their rights to meet and visit other people, whilst protecting the health and safety of all tenants.

-In assessing risks associated with extended households or shared facilities a range of factors should be considered including:
+In assessing risks associated with support bubbles or shared facilities a range of factors should be considered including:

 - the infection control measures that are in place, including arrangements for cleaning any shared facilities;

 - the need to ensure the use of personal effects only, such as towels, crockery and cutlery, rather than sharing;